adityasolanki205/ML-Model-Deployment-Using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

     - Load the model using setup() method in Predict_data() class

-    - Predict Customer segments in the input using Predict() method of sklearn
+    - Predict Customer segments from the input data using Predict() method of sklearn

-    - Add Prediction column in the input
+    - Add Prediction column in the output

 ```python
     ...